KEEPING EARTH

 Trees for Life!

-This is our flagship environmental program which facilitates tree planting at each of our Integrated Child Development Centers.
+This is our flagship environmental project which facilitates tree planting at each of our Integrated Child Development Centers (ICDCs).
 Students enrolled at our ICDC units are provided seedlings from our tree nurseries and assisted to plant one tree per term (3 per year) on family or communal land.
 Seedlings provided are a mixture of mostly indigenous trees that are planted to stem erosion, preserve soil structure, sequester carbon and supplement nutrition.
-Instead of exotic mono crop varieties, we plant trees according to the following schedule - Term 1, mti was maana (significant indigenous varieties for timber or agroforestry; mti wa matunda (fruit trees that supplement nutrition); mti wa maridadi (ornamental flowering trees for beauty).Trees are geo-tagged at the time of planting and protected by the beneficiaries.
-Families are incentivized with a modest payment for each tree that survives one year.
+Instead of exotic mono crop varieties, we plant trees according to the following schedule:

 Bee Cause

 In a few communities we promote beekeeping through the establishment of apiaries, honey collection and marketing for income generation.
-Honey is collected, packaged and sold under our “BeeCause” label with all proceeds going for the purchase of additional hives for additional apiary sites.
+Honey is collected, packaged and sold under our “BeeCause” label with all proceeds going to community members and for the purchase of additional hives for additional apiary sites.